Fr0st-By7e/AI-Finance-Tracker/README.md

 - Download the files locally
 - Run app.py to initalize the database (local)
-- Run gui.py (this is the interface)
+- Run gui.py (this is the interface through which you can interact with the features)

 ## 🤹Features